jster1357/datagen/README.md

 The data generater uses the faker python library to generate random values for each attribute in a given schema.
 The ouput of the script is json format.
 In the script there are 5 unique data generators:

-- CustomerDataGenerator
+- *CustomerDataGenerator*
-- SalesRepDataGenerator
+- *SalesRepDataGenerator*
-- POSDataGenerator
+- *POSDataGenerator*
-- POSCustomerDataGenerator
+- *POSCustomerDataGenerator*
-- ManufacturingDataGenerator
+- *ManufacturingDataGenerator*

 The generated defaulted in the script is the POSDataGenerator.This can be modifed by changed the selected class used for generating the data.

-To modifiy what data generator is used, modifiy the **d variable**  to point to one of the above data generators.
+To modifiy what data generator is used, modifiy the **d variable**  to point to one of the 5 unique data generators listed above.
 ```python
 if __name__ == '__main__':
     d = POSDataGenerator()